UNINETTSigma2/documentation/apps/cdo.md

 ## Running CDO

-To load the default CDO module, run in the terminal
+To load the CDO module, run in the terminal

-    module load CDO
+    module load CDO/1.8.2-intel-2017a

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.
-If there are more than one, the default is marked with `*`.

 | Module     | Version     |
 | :------------- | :------------- |